America's Funniest Home Videos: 1997–1999: John Fugelsang & Daisy Fuentes

 After Saget's departure from the series, ABC sidelined America's Funniest Home Videos from the network's 1997–98 fall schedule; in the late fall of 1997, ABC decided to put the series on its Monday lineup as a replacement for the TV adaptation of Timecop, which had been pulled from the schedule after five episodes due to persistently poor viewership.
-The first two episodes of the ninth season (the seventh and eighth to be taped in production order) aired as a "sneak peek" on November 21, 1997, as part of the TGIF lineup, before the remainder of the season began airing regularly in the show's new Monday slot on January 5, 1998.
+The first two episodes of the ninth season (Note: Prod No. 907 and 908) aired as a "sneak peek" on November 21, 1997, as part of the TGIF lineup, before the remainder of the season began airing regularly in the show's new Monday slot on January 5, 1998.
+(Note: The first two to air were prod no. 905 and 906.)
 This season featured new hosts, an overhauled look (including new full-title and abbreviated logos, which were later modified in Season 15 and partially overhauled in Season 26, and a new set augmented by a balcony-linked, double-flight bent staircase surrounding a large center-stage monitor, ditching the living room set-up used throughout the Saget era), and a new ska instrumental rendition of the "Funny Things You Do" theme song composed by Dan Slider (which remained in use for the 2000–01 specials and the entirety of Bergeron's run as host as well as being featured in Alfonso Ribeiro's 2015 hosting audition tape).
 The show began to be alternately called AFV at this point, with references to the abbreviated name being used in most on-air parlance going forward (though America's Funniest Home Videos remained the show's official title).